JoshMJohnson/Portfolio-Josh-Johnson/Speed_Force_Prison_Game/README.md

     1.)
 Click on the link provided below

     2.)
-Click 'Download' once the link has loaded up Google Drive
+Download Speed_Force_Prison_Game.zip that was pulled up on Google Drive after clicking link

     3.)
-Run the application called 'Speed_Force_Prison_Game' that was just downloaded
+Open the zip file that was just downloaded

     4.)
-Click on 'Install' when prompted
+Unzip the folder that was downloaded by clicking 'Extract all'

     5.)
-Once completed, click on 'Close'
+Open folder called Speed_Force_Prison_Game that was just unzipped

     6.)
-Open the folder that was just created called Speed_Force_Prison_Game
+Run the executable file named Speed_Force_Prison_Game.exe

     7.)
-Run the executable file named Speed_Force_Prison_Game.exe

-    8.)
 Godspeed!
 &nbsp;<a href="https://drive.google.com/file/d/1kbQCYmxRo_8PfmQfiekZmTRSlHn4O1ns/view?usp=drive_web">Play the Speed Force Prison Game!</a>

 ---